 - All Clinical Skills and the Safe Medication Administration Check Off must be passed by the third attempt.
 If a third attempt is necessary, the student will be evaluated by two faculty members.
 A Clinical Skills failure, including failure of the Safe Medication Administration Check Off, is considered a clinical failure. - Medication Errors may result in dismissal from the program.
-In the event the student is permitted to remain in the program, the following are required: - o Student will receive immediate counseling and will be exited from the clinical site. - The student must complete a medication error module and pass a post-test, scheduled with faculty, before the student may return to the clinical setting. - The student must pass a repeat laboratory based skill check off before returning to the clinical setting. - o The instructor will directly monitor the student for completion of 10 medication passes in the clinical setting.
+In the event the student is permitted to remain in the program, the following are required: - o Student will receive immediate counseling and will be exited from the clinical site. - o The student must pass a repeats Lab based skill check off before returning to the clinical setting. - The instructor will directly monitor the student for completion of the first medication passing the clinical setting after occurrence.